alcaeus/automatic-merge-up-action/README.md

   match
 - To generate new branch names.
 When checking for branches, the placeholders are replaced with the computed values according to the SemVer release.

+### devBranchNamePattern (optional)

+The `devBranchNamePattern` input can be used to configure the naming strategy for development (i.e. upcoming versions) branches.
+By default, it is empty and supports `<major>` as a placeholder.
+This pattern is used to match the branch name if it does not match the `branchNamePattern`, and is used to generate candidate branch names, where the `<major>` placeholder is replaced with the computed value according to the SemVer release.

 ### fallbackBranch (optional)